-The original Promotional / Allocation Map of the Oto and Missouri Reservation, Oklahoma Territory.
+The original promotional / allocation map of the Oto and Missouri Reservation, Oklahoma Territory.

-This exceedingly rare publication shows on the map the actual allotment of lots within the Oto and Missouri Reservation in Oklahoma.
-The map identifies by name each allotment and names the 440 tribe members to whom 64,935.50 acres had been allotted.
-The map identifies the recipient of each allotment and exact location of the land.
+This exceedingly rare publication lists in the text and shows on the map the actual allotment of lots within the Oto and Missouri Reservation in Oklahoma.
+The map identifies by name each allotment, while the text lists alphabetically the 440 tribe members to whom 64,935.50 acres had been allotted.
+The text identifies the recipient of each allotment, with the amount of acreage and exact location of the land.
 It also identifies 120 of the allotment recipients who had died since the original designations of eligibility for an allotment had been made.